01binary/zeroweb/src/articles/inverse-kinematics.md

 The *newton-raphson iterator* algorithm is similar to *gradient descent*.
 The amount by which to *increase* or *decrease* each joint variable at each iteration is computed by using the *Jacobian matrix* inverse or transpose.

 The Jacobian matrix describes *how much* the end-effector moves and rotates on each *axis* in response to each *joint variable* changing.
-Its inverse or transpose will give you the amounts by which joint variables change when the end-effector moves.
+Its inverse or transpose will give you the influences of joint variables on the end-effector.

 This matrix will have as many rows as the dimensions being tracked and as many columns as there are joint variables.
 In this example we calculate position-only IK so we are tracking 3 dimensions (end-effector X, Y, and Z).

-For each joint `joints[j]` at iteration `n`:
+For each joint *j* at each iteration *n*:

-1. Increment the joint variable by a small `Δ`:
+1. Increment the joint variable by Δ:

-  `joints[n][j] = joints[n - 1][j] + Δ`
+  joints<sub>n, j</sub> = joints<sub>n - 1, j</sub> + Δ

-2. Compute the resulting change in the end-effector pose by using forward kinematics (see `calculateJacobian` below):
+2. Compute the resulting change to the end-effector pose by using forward kinematics:

-  `pose[n] = forwardKinematics(joints[n])`
+  pose<sub>n</sub> = forwardKinematics(joints<sub>n</sub>)

-  `deltaPose = pose[n] - pose[n - 1]`

-3. The difference between the end-effector poses is in world units, so we divide by `Δ` to express this in joint units instead.
-This becomes the weight recorded in the Jacobian matrix cell for the joint:
+3. Calculate the difference between the end-effector poses (in world units), divided by Δ (in joint units), to get the weight this joint has on the end-effector pose, recording it in the Jacobian matrix:

-  `J[j] = deltaPose / Δ`
+  J<sub>j</sub> = (pose<sub>n</sub> - pose<sub>n - 1</sub>) / Δ

-4. Compute the error (difference between the end-effector pose with given joint variables, and the goal pose):
+4. Compute the *error* (the difference between the end-effector pose with given joint variables, and the goal pose):

-  `error = goal - pose[n]`
+  error = goal - pose<sub>n</sub>

-5. Increase or decrease each joint variable by the `error`, which is weighted by the influence this joint variable has on the end-effector pose (looked up from the Jacobian matrix inverse or transpose) and scaled by the `DAMPING` constant used to control accuracy of the solution at the expense of runtime:
+5. Add the error to the joint variable.
+The error is scaled by the influence of this joint on the end-effector pose that's looked up from the transposed Jacobian matrix (this re-maps the error from world-space to joint-space), and scaled again by a damping factor (how much of a correction to make at each iteration in joint units):

-  `joints[n] += (J.transpose() * error) * DAMPING`

-This algorithm builds a Jacobian matrix that encodes the influences (or weights) of joint variables on the end-effector position.

-At each iteration, joint variables are changed according to the distance of the end-effector from the desired goal.
-The error amount used to correct each joint variable is scaled by the influence of that particular joint on the end-effector by looking up the corresponding weight in the Jacobian matrix.
+  joints<sub>n, j</sub> = joints<sub>n - 1, j</sub> + Jtranspose<sub>j</sub> &times; error &times; damping

 See the [complete project](https://github.com/01binary/inverse-kinematics/tree/main/exercise16-newton-raphson) in the companion repository.